AHalic/transaction-schedule/README.md

 ## Algorithm's requirements

-To run the algorithm (`find_cycle.sql`), it is necessary to have an empty Schedule's table.
-Two files are given to create this table, and to clean it: `create_shedule.sql`, `clean_schedule.sql`.
+To run the algorithm (`find_cycle.sql`), it is necessary to have a table named Schedule with the schema informed in the beginning.
+In case there isn't one, the file create_schedule.sql can be used.
+Before using the script again, the Schedule table must be cleaned and inputted its new values.
+The file clean_schedule.sql can be used for that purpose in case needed.

+During the algorithm, a Graph table will be created.
+With each execution of the algorithm, the table is dropped and created again, given the values in the Schedule table.

 ## Github